gtk-rs/gtk4-rs/book/src/project_setup.md

 >pkg-config --modversion gtk4
 >```

-Now you can run your application by executing:
+Now, you can run your application by executing:
 ```bash
 cargo run
 ```